hayatbiralem/dynamic-acf-blocks/README.md

 It is just a start.
 I want to reformat the code and add some other useful features like Import/Export, emmet (zen coding) support in code mirror, etc.

 Feel free to ask via issues and contribute via prs.

+# Todo

+- Using custom post type to create blocks
+- Import/Export
+- Zen coding in code mirror
+- Twig support for code field